Newark Colts

 The Newark Colts were a minor league baseball team based in Newark, New Jersey.
 From 1896 to 1900, the Colts played exclusively as members of the Atlantic League, winning the 1896 league championship.
+The Colts hosted home games at the Hamburg Place Ballpark.
+The ballpark site evolved to become Wiedenmayer’s Park in 1902 and today's Riverbank Park, which is listed on the National Register of Historic Places.

 The Newark Colts were preceded in Newark by the 1890 Newark Little Giants of the Atlantic Association and succeeded by the 1902 Newark Sailors of the Eastern League.

 History

 In 1896, the Newark Colts became charter members of the seven–team Class A level Atlantic League, the highest level of minor leagues in the era.
 The Hartford Bluebirds, Lancaster Maroons, New Haven Texas Steers, Philadelphia Athletics, Paterson Silk Weavers and Wilmington Peaches joined Newark in beginning league play on April 23.
 1896.

-The Newark Colts were the 1896 Atlantic League champions in their first season of play.
-Playing under manager George Ellis, the Colts ended the 1896 season with a final record of 82–61, placing 1st and finishing 2.0 games ahead of the 2nd place Hartford Bluebirds (73–56) in the final standings of the seven–team league.
+The Colts were founded by George Ellis, who steered the Colts to the first league championship with an 82-61 record while retaining his interest in his hometown club, Grand Rapids (who finished in the Western League cellar).
+Newark finished two games ahead of the second place Hartford Bluebirds (73–56) in the final standings of the seven–team league.
 They were followed by the Paterson Silk Weavers (74–60), Wilmington Peaches (58–79), New York Metropolitans/Philadelphia Athletics (57–69) and Lancaster Maroons (26–30) and New Haven Texas Steers (21–38) in the final standings.
 Lancaster and New Haven folded before the end of the season, leaving five teams to complete the 1896 season.
 Jack Rothfuss of Newark led the Atlantic League with both 13 home runs and 87 stolen bases.

 After the 1896 season, Hartford challenged Newark's final record, arguing that it was unfairly inflated due to a dozen extra games played.
-It was argued that Newark also used suspended pitcher Joseph Frye, who had left Hartford mid–year.
-As a result, the 2nd place Hartford team challenged Newark to a 7–game series to decide the championship.
+It was argued that Newark also used suspended pitcher Joseph Frye, who had left Hartford mid-year.
+As a result, the second place Hartford team challenged Newark to a 7–game series to decide the championship.
 Newark declined the invitation and remained champions as decided by the league.
-The 3rd place Paterson club accepted the Hartford invitation to play a series and prevailed over Hartford 5 games to 2 in what was called the "Soby Cup."
+The third place Paterson club accepted the Hartford invitation to play a series and prevailed over Hartford 5 games to 2 in what was called the "Soby Cup."

 The 1897 Newark Colts were the runner–up as the Colts continued play as members of the eight–team Class B level Atlantic League, as the league expanded.
-Managed again by George Ellis, the Colts ended the 1897 season with a record of 89–52, placing 2nd and finishing 4.0 games behind the 1st place Lancaster Maroons.
+Managed again by George Ellis, the Colts ended the 1897 season with a record of 89–52, placing second and finishing 4.0 games behind the first place Lancaster Maroons.
 Rasty Wright of Newark won the Atlantic League batting title, hitting .372.
 Newark pitcher Bill Carrick won 31 games to lead the Atlantic League.